10 Best Chicken Wings In Denver | Westword

 Share this:

-The small but mighty chicken wing has risen to become one of America's favorite foods.
+The small but mighty chicken wing has taken off to become one of America's favorite foods.
 Whether you're snacking at a bar, pairing them with pizza or ordering a flock for game day, wings have a lasting appeal — even as inflation has caused most wing spots to raise their prices in recent years.

 Crispy fried wings have long been a staple of Southern cooking, while Buffalo, New York, birthed the idea of tossing them in a spicy, buttery, vinegary sauce.
 Now wings come in a seemingly endless array of flavors and styles, from dry rubs to fruit-spiked sauces to smoked versions that you can find at many of our picks for the city's best barbecue joints.
-The recent craze for Korean fried chicken has brought a wave of soy sauce- and gochujang-based takes, too; at Vietnamese restaurants, wings get a complex boost from fish sauce.
+The ongoing craze for Korean fried chicken has brought a wave of soy sauce- and gochujang-based takes, too; at Vietnamese restaurants, wings get a complex boost from fish sauce.

 While searching for the best wings in the area, we tasted our way through a fresh batch of contenders, with a few ground rules: We focused on brick-and-mortars, skipping national or international chains and only considering bone-in wings (because boneless wings are not technically wings at all).